aurimrv/python_experiments_2024/README.md

 # Python Experiments

-Repository to store data and scripts relate to Python programs experiments
+A repository to store data and scripts relate to Python program experiments for ISSRE'2024 paper.

 ## Pynguin

-For two programs we have to limit the number of iteractions to 2200.
-If we leave the tool running for 600 seconds it causes an execution error and finishes before to generate the test set.
+For two programs, we have to limit the number of iterations to 2200.
+If we leave the tool running for 600 seconds, it causes an execution error and finishes before generating the test set.

 This happens for programs binarySearchTree3 and sort1.